 Whether you’re a project management rookie or veteran, you’ve probably heard of a gantt chart.
-While a gantt chart might seem intimidating, they’re not as mystifying as you might think.
-So what is a gantt chart?
+While gantt charts might seem intimidating, they’re not as mystifying as you might think.

-A gantt chart is a horizontal bar chart that visually represents a project plan over time.
-Modern gantt charts typically show you the status of—as well as who’s responsible for—each task in the project.
+A gantt chart is a horizontal bar chart used in project management to visually represent a project plan over time.
+Gantt charts typically show you the timeline and status—as well as who’s responsible—for each task in the project.

 The first project management chart was invented by Karol Adamiecki in 1896.
 So why isn’t it called an Adamiecki chart?
 Good question!